The Right Way To Handle Onboarding and Reboarding

 Likewise, while I learned Mike was wrong about the ice cream, the customer was too pissed to enjoy it – even after I added three scoops.
 And I was gone within a few weeks after that, and other experiences left me feeling unprepared and vulnerable to the public.

-Other drawbacks due to poor onboarding are that the employee never learns what success looks like on your sales floor with customers, what performance needs to happen to get a raise, or what your standards of customer service and sales are.
+Other drawbacks due to poor onboarding are that the employee never learns what success looks like on your sales floor with customers, what performance needs to happen to get a raise, or what your customer service and sales standards are.

 Yet retailers have been onboarding employees faster than ever to try just to stay open.